ttnghia/ttnghia.github.io/_Source/content/posts/octree.md

 [Windows binary](/exe/Octree.exe)

 ### WebGL Demo
 Thanks [Vladimír Vondruš](https://github.com/mosra/) for building the awesome WebGL application.
 This is part of [Magnum](https://magnum.graphics/) graphics engine showcase.
+Note that this WebGL demo requires WebAssembly-capable browser with WebGL enabled.

 [By default](/posts/octree/), there are 2000 spheres simulated at slow speed.
 A better scenario can be seen by [following this link](?spheres=20&amp;sphere-radius=0.1&amp;sphere-velocity=1.0).

 <link rel="stylesheet" href="/webgl/WebApplication.css" />